DrOctogon/require-bower-grunt-boilerplate/README.md

 </pre>

-Notice that  I'm not including jquery, even though we're using it for both colorbox, and <code>/app/site.js</code>.
-We don't need to do this inside of main.js because we're already defining it inside of <code>config.js</code>.
-This allows us to define pre-requisite(s) for our plugins/files using  <pre>  shim: {
+Notice that  I'm not including jquery, even though it's required for both colorbox, and <code>/app/site.js</code>.
+We don't need to do this inside of <code>main.js</code> because we're already defining it inside of <code>config.js</code>.
+This allows us to define dependencies for our plugins/files using:  <pre>  shim: {
         site: [
             'jquery'
         ]